juliangut/generator-barephp/README.md

 * [Scrutinizer](https://scrutinizer-ci.com).
 The repository has to be added to Scrutinizer
 * [StyleCI](https://styleci.io).
 Enable the repo on your [account](https://styleci.io/account).

-If you install Laravel Homestead then Vagrant will be automatically configured to serve your project from "`project_name`.app" url.
+If you install Laravel Homestead then nginx will be automatically configured to serve your project from **`project-name*`.app** url.

-If you installed PhpMyAdmin within Laravel Homested it will be available at "phpmyadmin-`project_name`.app" url.
+If you installed PhpMyAdmin within Laravel Homestead it will be available at **phpmyadmin-`project-name`.app** url.

+*VirtualBox constraints hostname to only contain letters, numbers, hyphens and dots and so nginx has been configure to serve with those names for consistency*

 If you have [vagrant_hostupdater](https://github.com/cogitatio/vagrant-hostsupdater) plugin installed then `./etc/hosts` will be automatically updated every time you start Vagrant (sudo privileges needed), otherwise you should configure hosts manually.